RCA Heritage Fund

 Such monies are derived from voluntary contributions from members of the Regimental Family and Friends of the Regiment.

 The RCA Heritage Fund is operated as an account of the Canadian Forces Central Fund (CFCF) – also an NPP entity.
-RCA Heritage Fund monies on account with the CFCF attract investment (largely interest) income which is spent on current programmes or re-invested in proportion as may, from time to time, be decided.
-(At present, fifty percent of income is re-invested.)
+Donations earmarked for specific purposes are deposited in an operating sub-account until they are expended.
+General donations are deposited in an investment sub-account with a view to generating income for future use.
+RCA Heritage Fund monies on account with the CFCF attract investment (largely interest) income which is spent on current programmes (in the case of the operating sub-account) or re-invested in proportion as may, from time to time, be decided (in the case of the investment sub-account).
+At present, fifty percent of income generated in the investment sub-account is re-invested.
+The remainder is transferred to the operating sub-account.

 The RCA Heritage Fund is governed and managed in accordance with Canadian Armed Forces NPP regulations and the Fund constitution.
 Expenditures are further guided by the RCA Family Strategy.